jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 Tainter argues that the development of a complex society is predicated on the exploitation of low hanging resources.
 The investment to acquire these resources is easily outweighed by their benefits.
 This allows for the support of specialized roles that do not necessarily contribute to the sustainability of the society (aristocrats, priests, etc.).
 Subsequent resource extraction (be it in the form of new mines, new agricultural lands, or new conquests) have a lower return on energy invested generating a smaller surplus to sustain the complex society.

 Eventually a society will reach a point where existing resources or potential new resources cannot maintain the level of complexity the society currently has.
 The result is a decline in public works/investments, the loss of centralised control and influence, and the loss of the periphery regions of the society (which are not always a peaceful or gradual process).
-Eventually the society will "decline" to a level of lower complexity with more decentralised local control, less public works, etc, at which point it may go far enough to be considered "collapsed".
+The society will then start "declining" to a level of lower complexity with more decentralised local control, less public works, etc, at which point it may go far enough to be considered "collapsed."

 I've also gone through a few episodes of the "[Fall of Civilizations Podcast](https://www.youtube.com/c/FallofCivilizationsPodcast)" which Howard recommends at the start of his article.
 And it is quite good, but I have no idea how Howard is able relate the ideas of virtue to it.